The David Letterman Show: Production

 Familiar bits that became staples of Letterman's comedy on his later shows were originally introduced on this show.
 They include: "Small Town News", "Stupid Pet Tricks", and an ever-changing non-sequitur opening introduction immediately before Letterman is seen on camera.
 Because Letterman owned the rights to The David Letterman Show, he was able to claim ownership of all the sketches that originally aired on it; this would prove valuable in 1993, when Letterman left NBC to launch The Late Show on CBS.
 NBC wanted to claim that much of the work he did on Late Night was the property of NBC, but because those sketches were carryovers from The David Letterman Show, he was allowed to take them to CBS.

 The production staff consisted of George Callahan, Kim Carney, Lee B. Chernick, Barbara Gaines, Edd Hall, Tim Holton, Brian J. McAloon, Meg Mortimer, Dency Nelson, and David Reale.
 Edd Hall (later the announcer on The Tonight Show with Jay Leno) and Late Show producer Barbara Gaines were both production assistants.
-Bob Sarlatte was succeeded partway through the run by Bill Wendell, who also announced on Dave's next two shows until leaving the show in 1995.
+Bob Sarlatte was succeeded partway through the run by Bill Wendell, who also announced on Letterman's next two shows until leaving the show in 1995.

 The news producer was Alan Mohan, and the news writer was Nick Allen.
 Bill Kelley was the technical director.
 The musical director was Frank Owens who led the "David Letterman Symphony Orchestra" (actually a four-person combo) and interacted with Letterman.
 Longtime NBC newsman Edwin Newman provided live news updates in the studio during each broadcast in the 90-minute version of the series; studio audience members often interrupted his reporting with applause, laughter or groans, as if Newman were an anchor on Saturday Night Lives "Weekend Update".

 The program was produced by Space Age Meats, a precursor to Letterman's later production company, Worldwide Pants Incorporated.